Current Available Research Opportunities

 Hosted by the Science Education Department

 Please note that this internship is best suited for underrepresented students in STEM interested in laboratory research at Seattle Children’s Research Institute.
-Applications open Wednesday, March 1, 2017 and are due Friday, March 31, 2017.
+Applications open Thursday, March 1, 2018, and are due Saturday, March 31, 2018.
+You will be notified of your application status in late April 2018.
 For more information and to apply, visit the Science Education Department page.

 Other high school research opportunities